Korea Pugang Corporation: Pugang pharmaceutical company

 Products sold by the company are mostly traditional Korean medicine ("Koryo medicine" in North Korea) supplements combined with high-technology products.
 These products include Royal Blood-Fresh, and Kumdang-2.
 Many health claims made by the company have been dismissed as non-scientific outside of North Korea.

 Pugang motorcycle company

 The company produced the 124cc motorcycle "PugangCM125" in 2005.

 Korea Pugang Coins Corp

-The Korea Pugang Coins Corp has been minting coins since 1987.In 2013, 20 one-ounce gold coins minted by the company was purchased on an auction by U.S investor Jim Rogers in Singapore.
+The Korea Pugang Coins Corp has been minting coins since 1987.